f5devcentral/f5-automation-labs/docs/class1/lab_environments/aws.rst

       If you are using a personal account you should be able to login using https://console.aws.amazon.com/console/home

-      If you are using a corporate account please contact IT Help Desk.
+      If you are using a corporate account please contact your IT Help Desk.

 #.
-Click :guilabel:`Services` at the top of the windows.
+Click :guilabel:`Services` at the top of the window.
 Then type ``cloud``
-   into the search box and look for :guilabel:`CloudFormation` item.
+   into the search box and look for the :guilabel:`CloudFormation` item.
 Click on the :guilabel:`CloudFormation` item:

    |aws_image1|